advanderveer/ep/v2/README.md

 - [ ] COULD  allow xml/json/form/template encoder/decoder configuration with the
              option pattern or outputs implementing a certain interface.
 The latter is more flexible
-- [ ] COULD  prevent hooks from calling interface methods if the value is nil and causing a panic, requires reflect so maybe disable with a flag
 - [ ] COULD  use a default encoding when the client specifies an accept header and none of the encoders match (the first configfured encoding is always the default)
 - [ ] COULD  lift up the error kind when nesting errors
 - [ ] COULD  move the error to a separate package if it can fully replace the stdlib errors package